dancancro/great-big-example-application/README.md

-# Angular2 State & Data Demo - Talk Version
+# Evolving State and Data Management with @ngrx/store and @ngrx/effects

 Exploring approaches to State and Data management from controllers to @ngrx/store and @ngrx/effects

+<iframe width="420" height="315" src="https://www.youtube.com/embed/pjwVq8B-ZAw" frameborder="0" allowfullscreen></iframe>

 ## What is it?
 This is a bare bones version of a demonstration project that attempts to explore and illustrate the progression of approaches to data management from the 'Angular 1 Way',